chipsalliance/chisel-template/README.md

 #### SBT or mill

-SBT is the most commonly built tool in the Scala community.
+SBT is the most common build tool in the Scala community.
 You can download it [here](https://www.scala-sbt.org/download.html).
 mill is another Scala/Java build tool without obscure DSL like SBT.
 You can download it [here](https://github.com/com-lihaoyi/mill/releases)

 #### Verilator